MyPassion.ai

 • The Strategic Shifter (Career Switcher × Stability First).
 38 to 55, has obligations, wants change without rocking the boat.
 Paths are typically same-industry function shifts or stable adjacent industries.

-• The Encore Builder (Career Switcher × Lifestyle Seeker).
-45 to 65, has earned enough flexibility to choose meaning over income.
+• The Freedom Seeker (Career Switcher × Lifestyle Seeker).
+Often 45 to 65, has earned enough flexibility to choose time and autonomy over the next title.
 Paths skew advisory, consulting, instructional, or sustainability roles.

-• The Calculated Experimenter (Career Switcher × Experimenter).
+• The Curious Transformer (Career Switcher × Experimenter).
 Any age, treats career change as a series of bounded bets.
 Paths usually involve a 6 to 12 month side-project or freelance test before full commitment.

 Transferable skills: the layer most career quizzes for adults skip